-The process of obtaining a GSA contract is not as simple as completing a few GSA application forms and attaching some documents.
+Since 2012, getting a GSA schedule is far more difficult than ever, and the process of obtaining a GSA contract is now quite complex and not as simple as completing a few GSA application forms and attaching some documents.
 The process actually entails:

 - a comprehensive review of GSA Solicitation documents,